Thai Chili Substitutes – 8 Perfect Alternatives

 Jalapeño peppers.

-Tip: Be sure to include the seeds and the central membrane of your jalapenos to add the most heat.
+Tip: Be sure to include the seeds and the central membrane of your jalapeños to add the most heat.

 7. (Certain) Hot Sauces

 The hot sauce world has exploded in popularity.
-Now, hot sauces have incredibly variety in both flavor and heat level.
+Now, hot sauces have incredible variety in both flavor and heat level.
 With that in mind, some hot sauces may work as a Thai chili substitute.

 Tabasco original hot sauce is a good place to start, with just 3 listed ingredients: Vinegar, tabasco pepper, and salt.
 A little goes a long way, so start small to ensure the sauce won’t alter your meal’s flavor too much.